 We are happy that you have decided to add a cat to your household.
 There are many lovely cats to choose from—ranging greatly in age and temperament.
 Before selecting a cat, it is best to think about what type of cat would best fit into your lifestyle.
-Below are some of the factors we consider wise to understand before you bring home your new feline.
+Below are some of the factors you should understand before you bring home your new feline.

 Your Household’s Experience Level

-If you have never had the pleasure of a feline in your home, you will need to be initiated gently!
+If you have never had the pleasure of a feline in your home, you will need to be initiated gently.
 Though a kitten seems non-threatening and oh-so-cute, they are babies and need lots of time and attention.
-Kittens usually require more training in household manners, and the home will need to be kitten-proofed so that they cannot injure themselves, as they will get into everything!
-Also, a kitten will develop a personality based on learning and on genes, and the personality may be one that you didn’t plan for or are not ready for.
-It certainly could be an OK match if your heart is set on it, if you have time on your hands, and a willingness to learn.
+Kittens usually require more training in household manners, and the home will need to be kitten-proofed so that they cannot injure themselves; they get into everything.
+Also, a kitten will develop a personality based on learning and on genes, and the personality might be one that you didn’t plan for or are not ready for.
+It certainly could be an OK match if your heart is set on it, if you have time on your hands, and you have a willingness to learn.
 However, an adult cat with the right personality will likely be easier and more predictable.

 If you are well versed in feline ways, you have many options.
 For instance, you will be able to take on a cat with behavior issues such as nipping or hiding.
 If these issues persist, we will show you how to handle these common problems.